Atomic-Buy/PoC/README.md

 In Prove 3, we prove the claim that: `MAC(public IV, nonce,  masterkey[2],public ciphertext[N*2] ) == h && Enc(public IV, nonce2, sk[4], masterkey[2] ).ciphertext == c2[2]`, where `sk[4] = [IV, nonce, masterkey[0], masterkey[1] ]`
 - This claim that **"I provides the `ciphertext` that represened by `h` in Prove2 and I give you the private key `sk` which can decode the `ciphertext` to plaintext.  "**.

+## Usage
+- Data prep: build the input json for the circom from any `<15KB` files.
+    - Run `cargo run --help` in `/data_prep`, this will help you put the `input.json` in the right position.

+- Run circom with snarkjs:
+    - in  `/prove*`:
+        - make sure you have the right ptau setup params in each folder, see `makefile` for more detail.
+        - run `make circom`: This will compile circom code into wasm, r1cs and c.
+Then we will generate the witness using the cpp lib.
+        - run `make key`: This will setup the groth16 keys for the specific circuits.
+        - run `make proof`: generate the proof
+        - run `make verify`: verify the proof using snarkjs wasm.
 ## Cost

 | method 	| pp size 	| vp size 	| prover time 	| verifier time 	| proof size 	|